ENCODE-DCC/rna-seq-pipeline/docs/howto.md

 ## DNAnexus

+### Use Pre-Built workflow from ENCODE public project

+1. Create a new [DNANexus project](https://platform.dnanexus.com/projects) by clicking on "+New Project" on the top left.

+2. Navigate to ENCODE public project on the platform of your choice, either [AWS](https://platform.dnanexus.com/projects/BKpvFg00VBPV975PgJ6Q03v6/data/RNA-seq/workflows) or [Azure](https://platform.dnanexus.com/projects/F6K911Q9xyfgJ36JFzv03Z5J/data/RNA-seq/workflows).

+3. Go to the folder of the pipeline version you want to use.
+Select all of the folder contents by ticking the square box.
+Click the copy icon on top right corner of the screen, select your project and copy the workflow into a folder there.

+4. Navigate to your project and find the copy of the workflow there.
+Click on the workflow named `rna`.

+5. Enter input fastq files using the UI, and fill in pipeline parameters.

+6. Enter the output folder using the `Workflow actions` menu button.

+7. Run the pipeline by clicking the green `Run as Analysis` button, and you will be automatically redirected in to `Monitor` tab, where you can observe the pipeline progress.

+### Build your own workflow

 The goal is to run a paired-end, non-strand-specific experiment on DNAnexus platform.
 Before starting, make sure you have created a DNAnexus account, created a new project `[YOUR_PROJECT_NAME]`, installed the [DNAnexus SDK](https://wiki.dnanexus.com/Downloads#DNAnexus-Platform-SDK), and downloaded dxWDL as detailed in the [installation instructions](installation.md#dna-nexus).